use-lens/use-lens/README.md

 Also, I would leave small explanation of how I see best use of `@use-lens/*` at this point.

 ## 🤓 Usage
-_You should to have a regular Typescript project before running it, so everything would go smoothly._
+_You should have a regular Typescript project before running it, so everything would go smoothly._

 Package:
 ```